MeteoSwiss/opendata-forecast-data/README.md

 #### 2.2.1 Available Forecast Data

-Users can access forecast model data from the last **24 hours**.
+The forecast model data is accessible from the last **24 hours**.
 Data older than this is no longer available.
 The data in each collection is described in the [Model Specification table](#21-model-specifications).

 > ⚠️ **WARNING**: Data located at the boundary of the spatial domain may be random.